-Wexler also broke down down a few specific benefits.
+Wexler also broke down a few specific benefits.
 "Various AHAs are applied to the skin for moisturizing and removing dead skin cells, treating acne, improving scars, and treating photo-aging," she explains.

-Gross doesn't want you to follow you in my footsteps and be scared of them.
+Gross doesn't want you to follow in my footsteps and be scared of AHA peels.
 "I always advise my patients not to be shy with acids.
-They are amazing for your skin," he said.
+They are amazing for your skin," he says.
 "Alpha hydroxy acids work with different mechanisms to remove the top layer of skin, otherwise known as the keratin layer, which is the superficial portion of the upper layer called the epidermis.
 My Alpha Beta Daily Peels contain multiple acids at low concentrations in order to be gentle and effective with no downtime."

-"AHA peels rejuvenate the skin by enhancing exfoliation," said Austin.
+"AHA peels rejuvenate the skin by enhancing exfoliation," says Austin.
 "This exfoliation allows for dead skin cells to be loosened and removed to prevent buildup that causes skin to appear dull while also evening out skin pigmentation, tone, enhancing collagen production, and helping to reverse the signs of aging.
-In addition to a more radiant, youthful appearance, AHAs also shrink pores and have the ability to reduce acne."
+In addition to a more radiant, youthful appearance, AHAs also shrink [the appearance of] pores and have the ability to reduce acne."

 Wexler agrees, noting that AHAs are great exfoliators thanks to their ability to cut through dead skin build-up, effectively reducing the appearance of fine lines, wrinkles, and pores.
 "Because glycolic acids have the smallest molecular size, they have the greatest bio-availability and penetrate the skin most easily," she says.
 "This accounts for their frequent use in cosmeceuticals.
 Glycolic acids decrease cellular cohesion at the lowest level of the stratum corneum, exfoliating dead cells, encouraging younger, brighter cells to the surface.
 This superficial exfoliation ensures a reduction in comedonal acne, pore size, and acne lesions."

 We recommend sunscreen to be used on a daily basis, but especially after having an AHA peel.
 The skin is thinned, and therefore, more susceptible to sun damage.